epadam/Production-Time-Series-Prediction-System/README.md

     b.
 Debugging and explain your model
     microsoft responsible AI toolkit, LIT, Manifold, Tensorboard

-    Optimize your model for different platforms, model compression
+    Optimize your model and model compression

 ### Export your model

-Export your model for different platforms, model as code vs model as data
+Export your model for different platforms,

+model as code vs model as data

 ### (Optional) Build a machine learning retraining pipeline (mlrun, tfx, kubeflow pipeline)